-Table 1 (Page 1 of 5, Table 1 (Page 1 of 5).
-Light path diagnostics System Error LED (information LED panel) Lit diagnostics panel LED Cause Action On A system error was detected.
-Check to see which of the LEDs on the diagnostics panel inside the server are on. e Z The system error log is 75% or more full or a PFA alert was logged.
+Table 1 (Pa age 1 of 2).
+Light path diagnostics LED On Cause / Action None The system error log is 75% or more full or a PFA alert was logged.
 Check the system error log and correct any problems.
-See "POST Error Log" on page 36 for information about claiming the error log.
+See "POST Error Log" on page 33 for information about clearing the error log.
 Disconnecting the server from all power sources for at least 20 seconds will turn off the System Error LED.
 CPU One of the microprocessors has failed or a microprocessor is installed in the wrong connector.
-Check the Microprocessor Error LEDs on the processor board.
-Turn off the server, reseat the microprocessor indicated by the It Microprocessor Error LED, and restart the server.
-If the problem persists, replace the microprocessor.
-VRM One of the voltage regulator modules on the processor board has failed.
+1. Check the Microprocessor Error LEDs on the processor board.
+2. Turn off the server, reseat the microprocessor indicated by the lit Microprocessor Error LED, and restart the server.
+VRM If the problem persists, replace the microprocessor.
+One of the voltage regulator modules on the A I ZIVI processor board has failed.
 Check the VRM Error LEDs on the processor board.
 Turn off the server, reseat the VRM indicated by the lit VRM Error LED, and restart the server.
-If the problem persists, replace the VRM.
-MEMORY A memory error occurred.
-Check the DIMM Error LEDs on the memory board.
+MEMORY If the problem persists, replace the VRM.
+A memory error occurred.
+WEWORT Check the DIMM Error LEDs on the memory board.
 Replace the DIMM indicated by the lit DIMM Error LED.

-icinzade i Lade z u oli).
-Ligni рат падпозися System Error LED (information LED panel) Lit diagnostics panel LED Cause Action PCI BUS A An error occurred on PCI bus A. An adapter in PCI slot 1 or 2 or the system board caused the error.
-Check the error log for additional information.
+PCI BUS A An error occurred on PCI bus A. An adapter in PCI slot 1 or 2 or the system board caused the error.
+1. Check the error log for additional information.
 If the error log indicates a problem with the integrated Ethernet controller, replace the system board.
-If you cannot isolate the failing adapter from the information in the error log, try to determine the failing adapter by removing one adapter at a time from PCI bus A (PCI slot 1 and 2) and restarting the server after each adapter is removed.
+2. If you cannot isolate the failing adapter from the information in the error log, try to determine the failing adapter by removing one adapter at a time from PCI bus A (PCI slot 1 and 2) and restarting the server after each adapter is removed.
 PCI BUS B An error occurred on PCI bus B. An adapter in PCI slot 3, 4, or 5 or the system board caused the error.
+1. Check the error log for additional information.
+2. If you cannot correct the problem from the information in the error log, try to determine the failing adapter by removing one adapter at a time from PCI bus B (PCI slots 3-5) and restarting the server after each adapter is removed.
+HDD A hot-swap hard disk drive has failed on bus 1.
 Check the error log for additional information.
-If you cannot correct the problem from the information in the error log, try to determine the failing adapter by removing one adapter at a time from PCI bus B (PCI slots 3-5) and restarting the server after each adapter is removed.
+If the error log indicates a temperature problem and the fans are working correctly, go to "General checkout" on page 6.
+If the amber Hard Disk Status LED on one of the hot-swap hard disk drives is on, refer to the "ServeRAID Information" section of this Server Library for more information.